jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/embedding/embedding.md

 # Basic Embed

 This section includes samples for basic player operations such as configuration.
-All examples given in Objective C (1) and Swift (2).
+All numbered examples given refer to either Objective C (1) or Swift (2).
 For additional examples, see the [sample application](https://github.com/jwplayer/jwplayer-sdk-ios-demo)

 **Declaring a player variable**